mistersourcerer/optioning/README.md

 # Optioning

 An easy way to retrieve, store, filter, transform and deprecate `options` passed to a method.
-Where `options` are the keys our beloved `Hash` as last parameter for a method call.
+Where `options` are the keys in our beloved `Hash` as last parameter in a method call.

 ## Status
 [![Gem Version](https://badge.fury.io/rb/optioning.svg)](http://badge.fury.io/rb/hashing)